Pavreally/AsyncDataAssetManager/README.md

 - Disableable debug logs allow you to monitor the entire asynchronous data management process.
 Plugin settings are located in `Project Settings > Plugins > Async Technologies - ADAM`.

 ## Install

+> [!NOTE]
+> Starting with Unreal Engine version 5.6, it is recommended to use the new project type based on C++.
+After copying the plugin folder, be sure to perform a full project rebuild in your C++ IDE.

 1. Make sure the Unreal Engine editor is closed.
 2. Move the "Plugins" folder to the root folder of your created project.
 3. Run your project to which the "Plugins" folder with 'AsyncDataAssetManager' was added.
 If a message about restoring the module appears, select "Yes".